nehjoshi/MAPL-AI/README.md

-# Lama Dev AI Chat Bot App Starter Setup
+# MAPL AI

-This template provides a minimal setup to get React 19 working in Vite with HMR and some ESLint rules.
+### Supercharge your creativity and productivity
+MAPL AI is an advanced AI-driven platform designed to enhance your creative potential and boost productivity.